chlorm-forks/Emby.Wiki/Live-TV.md

-The Live TV feature allows you to stream live television and manage your DVR within Emby Apps.
-Live TV is setup in two steps:
+# Overview of Setup

+Setup of Live TV can be broken down into a few steps:
-* Configure your TV Tuner
+* Configure your TV Tuner(s) or M3U based IPTV sources
-* Add a TV Guide Data Source
+* Add TV Guide Data Source
+* Match your channels to Guide Data

 ## Configure Your TV Tuner